akiyamaSM/chibi/README.md

 # Authentication system out of the box

-With Kolores framework you will do practicaly nothing to build a system of authentication.
+With Chibi framework you will do practicaly nothing to build a system of authentication.

 ## Set up the Model